 When I feel a cold coming on, I take 15 mg of zinc picolinate or zinc gluconate every 3 waking house for 3 days (don’t exceed 100mg/day).
 Avoid the lozenges that have sugar, citric acid, sorbitol or mannitol.
 These ingredients can prevent you from absorbing zinc.
 You could also eat a lot of oysters, as they’re one of the best sources of zinc.
 However, oysters just don’t sound that appetizing when I’m sick, so I usually stick with the supplement form.

 Another important note: It’s important to keep zinc and copper in balance, so if you start taking large quantities of zinc, balance it out by eating copper-rich foods.The good news is, dark chocolate is a great source of copper.
 (Try some dark chocolate and oysters — boost your immune system and possibly your libido, at the same time!).

 6. Vitamin A:

 This nutrient is essential for proper immune function.
-Immune cells need vitamin A to perform their jobs and coordinate an immune response when your body is under attack.[9, 10] Here are some important things to known about vitamin A and your immune function:
+Immune cells need vitamin A to perform their jobs and coordinate an immune response when your body is under attack.[9, 10] Here are some important things to know about vitamin A and your immune function: